redis/redis-doc/docs/reference/optimization/latency.md

 We'll see how configuration can affect the amount and source of latency when using the AOF file.

-The AOF can be configured to perform an fsync on disk in three different ways using the **appendfsync** configuration option (this setting can be modified at runtime using the **CONFIG SET** command).
+The AOF can be configured to perform a fsync on disk in three different ways using the **appendfsync** configuration option (this setting can be modified at runtime using the **CONFIG SET** command).